-This Hispanic Heritage Month, join public health leaders for a Prioritizing Equity panel discussion on COVID-19 and the Latinx community.
-Topics will include structural racism, the invisibility of the Latinx community in mainstream topics and the impact this has on health care access and quality.
+This Hispanic Heritage Month, public health leaders on the Oct.
+15, 2020, Prioritizing Equity panel discuss COVID-19 and the Latinx community.
+Topics include structural racism, the invisibility of the Latinx community in mainstream topics and the impact this has on health care access and quality.

 - Rita Carreón, deputy vice president of health, UnidosUS